907sjl/referrals_powerbi/README.md

 ## Power BI Report

+In the scenario where this report is used we did not have access to the Power BI cloud service.
+Customers receive PDF exports of report pages.
+The free Desktop version of Power BI easily handled this and allowed for rapid and agile adjustments during the iterative investigation into valuable metrics using available data.
+Without the cloud premise there is no option for automating the delivery.
+So then the next step to operationalize this report would either be to move it to the cloud or redo portions of it using a Python stack.

 Click [here](https://907sjl.github.io/referrals_powerbi/referrals_report) for an overview of the report.
 The following sections describe the DAX measures behind some of the visualizations.

 This report surfaces operational metrics and process timings to convert referred patients to attended appointments.
+The metrics calculate the rates that a clinic achieves process milestones and the number of days required.

 ### Referral Status
 ![State chart for a referral](images/referral_states.png)